richardeigenmann/TagCloud/README.md

 ```Java
 tagCloud.setColorProvider( new BMIColorProvider() );
 ```
-If you dig into the code you will notice that some ColorProviders extend the [ColorInterpolator](http://richardeigenmann.github.io/TagCloud/javadoc/org/TagCloud/ColorInterpolator.html) which allows the extending class to supply an array of colors between which the ColorInterplator will interpolate an approfriate hue:
+If you dig into the code you will notice that some ColorProviders extend the [ColorInterpolator](http://richardeigenmann.github.io/TagCloud/javadoc/org/TagCloud/ColorInterpolator.html) which allows the extending class to supply an array of colors between which the ColorInterpolator will interpolate an appropriate hue:

 ```Java
 public class SampleGradientColors extends ColorInterpolator {